Dynatrace/ace-box/user-skel/ansible/roles/dashboard/Readme.md

 # dashboard

-This currated role can be used to install Acebox Dashboard on a kubernetes cluster.
+This currated role can be used to install ACE-Box Dashboard on a kubernetes cluster.

 ## Using the role